 Cushing, Oklahoma is one of the most important crude oil storage hubs in the world and the location of the settlement of the New York Mercantile Exchange West Texas Intermediate (NYMEX WTI) contract.
-With approximately 18 million barrels of working storage capacity, Enbridge has one of the largest and most well-connected terminals in the Cushing area.
-Enbridge continues to develop customer-initiated projects, as well as explore organic growth opportunities, to optimize and increase its infrastructure in Cushing.
+In Q1 2021, Enbridge acquired a facility that includes 34 tanks for a total of approximately 6.6 million barrels of storage at Cushing from Blueknight Energy Partners, L.P.
+The acquisition, at a price more competitive than building new storage, further strengthens Enbridge's top-tier position as a leader in the Cushing storage complex.
+For our customers, this means expanded storage capabilities and connections in Cushing which brings more optionality, flexibility and value.